angelajiang/javascript-breakout/README.md

     Determines each move
     Called by learner.js

+Game parameters still needed:
+    ball velocity vector
+    max values for state parameters
+    ball and paddleY's for when ball hits the paddle

 Another HTML5 experiment to implement BREAKOUT in a `<canvas>`

  * You can find the [game here](http://codeincomplete.com/posts/2011/6/11/javascript_breakout/demo.html)